Rafi3690/Rafi3690/README.md

 ### **Research Interest**
 I am deeply interested in developing efficient and robust artificial intelligence systems by leveraging computer vision (CV), natural language processing (NLP), and multimodal learning.
 My research focuses on advancing the optimization of deep learning models, with a specialization in transformer architectures and their optimization.

+### ** Carrer Objectives**
+Passionate about machine learning and deep learning, interested in applying data-driven techniques and AI models to solve real- world problems.
+Actively seeking opportunities to deepen my skills in predictive modeling, natural language processing (NLP), and computer vision while contributing to the development of impactful and intelligent AI solutions.

 <!-- ## Table of Contents